Snapwhiz914/LACS/README.md

 ### 5. Problems?
 Read the notes

 ## Notes/Requirments:
+ - Any linux OS that supports UFW and python should be able to run this program.
  - Your subject requirement should be secure.
 I recommend generating a key.
  - Non-SSL mail services are not supported at this time (support may come in the future, but for now stick to the secure option)
  - The Nodes feature is not ready yet as of April 21, so do not use that in the config yet.